charlotte-pel/LabelNoiseTS/README.md

 - Numpy
 - Pandas
 - Tables
+- h5py (HDF5 for Python)
-- Jupyter Notebook (Only for use Jupyter Notebook)
+- Jupyter Notebook (only for use Jupyter Notebook)
-- Matplotlib (Only for visualisation)
+- Matplotlib (only for visualisation)
-- Keras & Tensorflow (Only for TempCNN)
+- Scikit-Learn, use to train traditional machine learning algorithms including Support Vector Machines (SVM) and Random Forest (RF)
+- Keras & Tensorflow, use to train deep learning architectures such as Temporal Convolutional Neural Network (TempCNN)

 ## Installation